aartintelligent/ecosystem/docker/README.md

 # AArtIntelligent : Docker

-Docker is a popular platform for developing, shipping, and running applications using containerization technology.
-It enables developers to create and manage lightweight, portable containers that encapsulate application code, dependencies, and configurations, making it easy to deploy applications across different environments.
-Docker also provides a range of tools for managing containerized applications, including Docker Compose for managing multi-container applications, Docker Swarm for orchestration, and Docker Hub for sharing and distributing container images.
-With its flexibility, scalability, and ease of use, Docker has become a widely used tool in the development and deployment of modern applications.

----

 ### App Base

 Debian is a free and open-source operating system based on the Linux kernel.
 It is known for its stability, security,